-- Saves you time and energy collecting and disposing of clippings in the green cart, bagging in paper yard waste bags and lifting bags of grass.
+- Save time and energy by not collecting and disposing of clippings in the green cart, bagging in paper yard waste bags and lifting bags of grass.

-- Saves you money by reducing the need for paper yard waste bags.
+- Save money by reducing the need for paper yard waste bags.

-- Saves you water and fertilizer, as your lawn will stay more hydrated from the clippings.
+- Save water and fertilizer, as your lawn will stay more hydrated from the clippings.